Pagudpud, Ilocos Norte Tricycle Tour

 Parked the tricycle along the deserted road

 A viaduct is basically a type of bridge with many spans.
-Don’t take my word for it though since there are some debate about naming conventions of bridges and viaducts.
+Don’t take my word for it though since there are debates about naming conventions of bridges and viaducts.
 The way I see it, a viaduct is just a less boring word for some lengthy bridges.

 The Patapat Viaduct is the 4th longest bridge in the Philippines.